-Note 10- Risk Management
+Note 10 - Risk Management

 The School is exposed to various risks of loss related to torts, thefts of, damage to and destruction of assets, errors and omissions and natural disasters for which the School carries commercial insurance.
-Settlement amounts have not exceeded insurance coverage for the past years.
-In addition, there were no reductions in insurance coverage from those in the three prior years.
+Settlement amounts have not exceeded insurance coverage in any of the past three years.
+In addition, there were no reduction in insurance coverage from those in the prior year.

 The School has entered into a strategic relationship with ADP TotalSource, Inc., a human resource management firm, typically known as "Professional Employer Organization" (PEO).
-Under a co-employment agreements, the PEO is the employer of record and is responsible for administering payroll, payroll taxes, provide employee benefits and assist with human resources and risk management.
+Under a coemployment agreements, the PEO is the employer of record and is responsible for administering payroll, payroll taxes, provide employee benefits and assist with human resources and risk management.
 Accordingly, certain human resource related risks are transferred to the PEO.
 Nevertheless, the School may be subject to risks, including loss, penalties and fines related to employment practices, administrative error and omissions.